Column01/AI-Function-Agent/README.md

 2. `pip install duckduckgo-search qwen-agent transformers usearch`

 ## Usage

+### Backend Configuration

+You'll need to open and edit the [config.json](/config.json) file locally to have the correct URL and API key for your tool calling model.
+This can be a locally hosted model, or a remote model so long as the backend uses an OpenAI API compatable server.

+As stated above, for local use we recommend using [llamma.cpp](https://github.com/ggerganov/llama.cpp/releases)'s OpenAI API [compatable server](https://github.com/ggerganov/llama.cpp/blob/master/examples/server/README.md).

+### Running the Script

 Run the script to prompt the model for function calling (assuming you activated the venv!)